-Pursuant to Title 5 Section 58004, faculty must clear the rosters of inactive enrollment as of the day before the census day for all students.
-Inactive enrollment in a course is defined as follows:

-As of census day, any student who:
+Pursuant to Title 5 Section 58004, faculty must clear the rosters of inactive enrollment no later than the end as of the day immediately prior before to the census day for all students.
+Inactive enrollment in a course is defined as follows: As of census day, any student who:

-- · has been identified as a no show, or - · has officially withdrawn from the course, or - is no longer participating in the course.
+- has been identified as a no show, or - · has officially withdrawn from the course, or

+• is no longer participating in the course.
 A student shall be dropped if they are no longer participating in the course, except if there are extenuating circumstances.
 "No longer participating" includes, but is not limited to, excessive unexcused absences but must relate to nonattendance.
 "Extenuating circumstances" are verified cases of accidents, illness, or other circumstances beyond the control of the student.
 The "drop date" shall be the day immediately preceding census day.